Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 1. Mossberg Retrograde Series

-Retro shotguns made a huge comeback in the last two years, and it’s all because of Mossberg.
+Retro shotguns made a huge comeback in the past few years, and it’s all because of Mossberg.

 The Mossberg Retrograde series is made up of four guns as of this writing.
 This includes a Mossberg 500, a Mossberg 590A1, and two configurations of the standard Mossberg 590.